 A mark of "I" (incomplete) may be given by the instructor when students are otherwise doing acceptable work but are unable to complete the class because of illness or other conditions beyond their control, if approved.
 Students interested in incompletes should discuss this option with their instructors and arrange for the completion of the class requirements.

-- Financial Aid: Financial aid recipients who completely withdraw from the university may be responsible for immediate repayment of funds.
+Financial aid recipients who completely withdraw from the university may be responsible for immediate repayment of funds.
 The effect of a complete withdrawal on financial aid depends on when the withdrawal is dated and the type of financial aid.
-More information concerning the return of financial aid is available here.

-- Tuition and Refunds: The date of a complete withdrawal will determine whether or not a tuition refund will be generated.
-Please review the Tuition Refund Policy for more information.
+The date of a complete withdrawal will determine whether or not a tuition refund will be generated.
+Please review the tuition refund policy for more information.

 Students should contact their health insurance company to determine whether or not withdrawing from the university affects their coverage.